Deals of the day-Mergers and acquisitions

 ** Japanese trading house Mitsui & Co may boost its stake in Brazil’s Vale SA if other shareholders sell part of their holdings, a senior executive said, giving it greater influence over the iron ore giant’s management.

+** Private equity-backed Chilean miner Mantos Copper is looking to find a buyer to help finance the expansion of mines it bought from Anglo American in 2015, it said.

 ** Belgian diaper maker Ontex has rejected a takeover approach from private equity firm PAI Partners, arguing the swoop was too low.
+(Compiled by Manas Mishra in Bengaluru)